Setting up the local repository

 Replace <file-name> with the actual name of the RPM tarball that you are expanding.

-tar zxvf <file-name>.tar.gzWhen you expand the tarball, subdirectories are created in /var/www/html/, such as DAS/centos7.
+tar zxvf <file-name>.tar.gzWhen you expand the tarball, subdirectories are created under /var/www/html/, such as DAS/centos7.
 These directories contain the repositories.

 - Change to the web server directory that you created earlier.